19 April 2017

 Location: Royal Albert Hall

-Symfunny is back!
-Returning to the Royal Albert Hall on 19 April 2017, bringing together amazing musicians and comedians for a night of music and laughter, raising money for Parkinson's UK.
+Symfunny No2 returned to the Royal Albert Hall on 19 April 2017, bringing together amazing musicians and comedians for a night of music and laughter, raising money for Parkinson's UK.

-Returning to the Symfunny stage and hosting this spectacular evening is stand-up comedian and star of the West End's Chitty Chitty Bang Bang, Jason Manford.
+Returning to the Symfunny stage and our host for the spectacular evening was stand-up comedian and star of the West End's Chitty Chitty Bang Bang, Jason Manford.

-Bringing the funny alongside Mrs Brown, Jason and Rob will be stars of BBC sitcom Josh - Josh Widdicombe and Jack Dee.
-Jack will be joined on stage by BBC Radio 4's I'm Sorry I Haven't A Clue team who said, "We are delighted to join the fight against Parkinson's and play silly games in the magnificent setting of the Royal Albert Hall."
+Bringing the funny alongside Mrs Brown, Jason and Rob was stars of BBC sitcom Josh - Josh Widdicombe and Jack Dee.
+Jack was joined on stage by BBC Radio 4's I'm Sorry I Haven't A Clue team who said, "We are delighted to join the fight against Parkinson's and play silly games in the magnificent setting of the Royal Albert Hall."

-In an event like no other all of our acts will be accompanied by the specially created Symfunny Orchestra and Choir, featuring some of the best professional musicians and voices in the UK.
+In an event like no other all of our acts were accompanied by the specially created Symfunny Orchestra and Choir, featuring some of the best professional musicians and voices in the UK.